-II.3.
-Traveling to OBC
+II.4.
+Traveling to JAOBC

-II.3.1.
+II.4.1.
 Driving

-You can bring your Personally Owned Vehicle (POV) to JAOBC in Charlottesville if it is allowed in your orders.
-While you may be not able to drive your POV during your training at Fort Moore, it will be convenient to have it in Charlottesville.
+You can bring your Personally Owned Vehicle (POV) to JAOBC in Charlottesville, if it is allowed in your orders.
+While you may be not able to drive your POV during your training at Fort Benning, it will be convenient to have it in Charlottesville.
 Free parking is available.
-Expenses incurred during your trip from your Home of Record (in your orders) to Fort Moore and Fort Moore to Charlottesville will be reimbursed in accordance with the Joint Travel Regulation (JTR).
+Expenses incurred during your trip from your Home of Record (in your orders) to Fort Benning and Fort Benning to Charlottesville will be reimbursed in accordance with the Joint Travel Regulation (JTR).
 (The Travel Pay section will provide more guidance).
-You are entitled two travel days to get to Charlottesville.
-The Army will pay for mileage (if orders allow) as well as the hotel cost for one night at the government rate at/around the midway point (Charlotte, NC) between Ft.
-Moore and Charlottesville.
+You are entitled two travel days to travel to Charlottesville.
+The Army will pay for mileage (if orders allow) as well as the hotel cost for one night at the government rate at/around the midway point (Charlotte, NC) between Fort Benning and Charlottesville.
 Please maintain any receipts you receive during your travel.

-II.3.2.
+II.4.2.
 Flying

-Active Duty students who plan to fly from their Home of Record to Fort Moore and then to Charlottesville (upon DCC completion) MUST book their flight (s) through SATO (1-800-709-2190).
-Reserve and National Guard students flying MUST make travel arrangement through their units.
+Active Duty students who plan to fly from their Home of Record to Fort Benning and from Fort Benning to Charlottesville MUST book their flight(s) through SATO (1-800-709-2190).

+Reserve and National Guard students MUST make travel arrangement through their units.
 Tickets purchased on your own will NOT be reimbursed.

-II.4.
+II.5.
 Lodging while in Charlottesville

-Lodging will be provided at the TJAGLCS.
+There is no government lodging at TJAGLCS.
+Units are responsible for reimbursing lodging expenses for OBC students.
+Current and future GSA rates can be found here.
 The lodging amenities include a shared laundry, shared kitchens, outdoor grill etc. Feel free to bring some pots, pans and plates for your personal use in the shared kitchen.

-Reservations will be made by the Student Detachment.
+Lodging reservations will be made on your behalf by the Student Detachment.
 DO NOT make any lodging arrangements on your own.
 All students should expect to be housed in a standard room.
 Standard rooms can accommodate 1 additional adult guest.
 A limited number of suites may be available at TJAGLCS.
-If you have special circumstances requiring extra space, you must clearly annotate this on the JAOBC in-processing form.
+If you have special circumstances requiring extra space, you must clearly annotate it in the Student Data Form located on our website here.
 Family member(s) or guest(s) may stay with the student without an Exception to Policy (ETP) if they do not exceed the maximum occupancy of the room.
-However, students are reminded that lodging is collocated with this military school and they are responsible for the behavior of their guests.
-Any charges incurred for additional occupants in the room are non-reimbursable and the responsibility of the student.
-Pets are not permitted.
+However, students are reminded that lodging is co-located with this military school and they are responsible for the behavior of their guests.
+Any charges incurred for additional occupants in the room are nonreimbursable and the responsibility of the student.
+Pets are not permitted at TJAGLCS lodging.